-186. In 1988, after the Orlikow Litigation had dragged on for years with CIA stonewalling and despite pleas by U.S. Senate members to settle the claims, the case finally settled (...) for the relatively modest sum of \$750,000.00, split among the remaining 8 plaintiffs. (...)
-This amount was awarded by the CIA in an out-of-court settlement after an 8-year battle (the maximum allowed under U.S. law at the time), the whole as appears more fully from a copy of the American Bar Association

-Journal article entitled "Beyond Nuremberg" dated March 1997, produced herein as Exhibit R-48;

-- 187. In the context of the Orlikow Litigation, the CIA's defence strategy included that of publicly counterattacking the Canadian government for its funding of the Montreal Experiments.
+- 186. In 1988, after the Orlikow Lawsuit had dragged on for years with CIA stonewalling and despite pleas by U.S. Senate members to settle the claims, settling in 1988 for the relatively modest sum of \$750,000.00, split among the remaining 8 plaintiffs.
+A total of US\$750,000.00 was awarded by the CIA in an out-of-court settlement after an 8-year battle (the maximum allowed under U.S. law at the time), the whole as appears more fully from a copy of the American Bar Association Journal article entitled "Beyond Nuremberg" dated March 1997, produced herein as Exhibit R-48; - 187.
+In the context of the Orlikow Lawsuit, the CIA's defence strategy included that of publicly counterattacking the Canadian government for its funding of the Montreal Experiments.
 As one U.S. attorney told a Canadian reporter in Washington, "We're going to wrap the Canadian Government financing of Cameron right around their necks" (Exhibit R-13); - 187.1 Because the Canadian government wanted to avoid a counterattack by the CIA, it withheld documents regarding the CIA's apology at the CIA's request.
 As was stated by Mr. Rauh, an attorney prosecuting the Orlikow case: